diegodofe/create-crash-app/README.md

 - [Firebase - for a simple BaaS.](https://firebase.google.com/)
 - [TypeScript - for typesafety.](https://typescriptlang.org)

-There's definetly a good bunch of us who love TypeScript, Next.js, and the Firebase suite.
+There's definitely a good bunch of us who love TypeScript, Next.js, and the Firebase suite.
 But of course, you don't need these technologies for every project.

 To be frank - this is an _opinionated project_.
 After working on several projects, I've got a handful of core beliefs around building React.js apps.